Architecture of London: Georgian Church Architecture

+Bridges and Shipping Architecture

+Painting by Caneletto from 1747 of the first incarnation of Westminster Bridge completed in 1738.

+A painting of the West India Docks completed in 1802.
+London's large port made it into global the epicenter of maritime trade.

+Former sugar warehouses in the West India Docks (1803) Isle of Dogs, some of the oldest dockland buildings surviving in London.

 A significant development for the future development of London which occurred in the 18th century was the construction of multiple new bridges across the River Thames: the first bridges built in London since the 13th century.
-The first of which was Westminster Bridge, completed in 1750.
-A Westminster was proposed in 1664, but was opposed by the Corporation of London and the watermen, the fearing the bridge would compromise their monopoly on river crossings.
+The first of which was Westminster Bridge, completed in 1738.
+A bridge at Westminster was first proposed in 1664, but was opposed by the Corporation of London and the watermen, fearing the bridge would compromise their monopoly on river crossings.
 This persisted until finally in 1724 the bridge was given parliamentary approval.
-This was followed by Blackfriars Bridge (1769, built by the city), Kew Bridge (1759), Battersea Bridge (1773), and Richmond Bridge (1777) by which date roads and vehicles were improved and fewer regular goods transported by water.
+This was followed by Blackfriars Bridge (1769), Kew Bridge (1759), Battersea Bridge (1773), and Richmond Bridge (1777) by which date roads and vehicles were improved and fewer regular goods were transported by water.
 All were built in a neoclassical style, with only original survivor being Richmond Bridge.
-These were highly significant to London's expansion as London Bridge had been the only bridge across the river for over 500 years and their construction greatly encouraged development south of the river in areas such as Southwark.
+These bridges greatly encouraged development south of the river in areas such as Southwark.

 Meanwhile, in the far east of London the first enclosed docks were built on the Thames, most notably the East India Docks (1802) and West India Docks (1803).
 This greatly increased London's capacity and potential as a port, a direct result of the dramatic accent of Britain's Empire in the 18th century and the lucrative maritime trade of products from the colonies such as coffee, sugar and tea.
 Revenues from the slave trade were also an important part of London's maritime economy in this period.
 This accelerated broader urban development in adjacent areas such as Limehouse, Shadwell and Whitechapel, which still contain areas of Georgian residential buildings today.
 Some of the original dockland buildings on the East India Docks still survive, such as the former warehouses which now contain the London Museums Docklands (built in 1802) and the adjoining Ledger Building (1804), a single storey neoclassical office building with a small Doric portico.